jwsmart/skrminiupgradenotes/README.md

 Lots of hot glue was used on the stock Creality board.
 I used a small knife and fine needle-nose pliers to remove it, and plenty of force.

 * Take pictures of all the connections so you can see the polarity.
 * If you want to save yourself a little time, check your current value for E-Steps.
 You can use `M503` to output the current settings.
 Write them down or save that output, it might be useful later.
-I had only changed my E-Steps.
+I had only changed my E-Steps, so none of the other items were interesting.

 ## Re-terminating the hotend fan